spumas/VentureLearning/README.md

 ## License

-MIT License attached in the LICENSE.md
+Apache 2.0 License attached in the LICENSE.md

 ## Acknowledgments